Lucy Townsend

 Lucy Townsend (née Jesse; 25 July 1781 – 20 April 1847) was a British abolitionist.
 She started the first Ladies' Anti-Slavery Society in Birmingham, UK, titled the Birmingham Ladies Society for the Relief of Negro Slaves.
-Although slavery had been abolished in the UK in 1807, her society was a model for others in Britain and America which campaigned to end slavery in the West Indies and the US.
+Although the British slave trade had been abolished 1807, her society was a model for others in Britain and America which campaigned to end slavery in the British West Indies and the US.
 The British Ladies' Society's role in abolitionism is considered to have had an international impact.

 Life

 Townsend's family came from Staffordshire.
 Her father, William Jesse, was the evangelical incumbent at All Saints Church in West Bromwich.
 In 1807 she married Rev. Charles Townsend, who was the curate of West Bromwich and a campaigner against slavery.
 They became the parents of six children and they were both opposed to cruel sports as well as slavery.

 "I am very anxious that the historical picture now in the hands of Haydon should not be performed without the chief lady of the history being there in justice to history and posterity the person who established (women's anti-slavery groups).
 You have as much right to be there as Thomas Clarkson himself, nay perhaps more, his achievement was in the slave trade; thine was slavery itself the pervading movement."